Pretend City M.A.P.

 Discounts on memberships

-Families purchasing a membership during our Autism Events listed will receive an additional 10% Discount on that day if they purchase a Part-Time Pretender 2, Part-Time Pretender 3, Play Partners, Lively Learners, or Engaged Explorer membership.
+Families purchasing a membership during our Autism Events listed will receive an additional 10% discount on that day when they purchase an Individual or Family membership.

 Supplies to support your Pretend City experience

 Pretend City understands that children with sensory integration challenges can affect how they feel and interact with the world around them.
 We have a variety of well chosen play items available and upon request such as weighted toys, texture boards and sensory stimulation toys.

 The following are specific items to support sensory needs:

 Upon request the following calming items are available: sunglasses, hats, and headphones, weighted animal shaped shoulder pads, weighted vests, sorting and patterning activities.

 Throughout the museum there are opportunities for your children to practice their fine motor skills such as the dressing items in the Our Home exhibit, wall activities in various exhibits, lacing and beading activities as well as puzzles (upon request).